danrwilliam/wxml/README.md

 A shortcut can be created automatically for the menu item with the `Shortcut` attribute.
 This expects a modifier and a character.

+*Special Notes about Menus*

+Nested menus can have their enabled state bound with the `Enabled` attribute.

+For check menu items, the checked state can be bound with the `Check` attribute.
+It must be done this since the checked state is retrieved from the parent with the menu item's id.

+Radio options can be generated automatically with the `Radio` tag.
+The choices can either be provided with the `Choices` attribute or created as children of the `Radio` node.
+The choices are created once, and will not be affected later if binding to a bind value.
+Bind the `Choice` attribute to track the selected radio items' state and select the appropriate when the bind value is changed.

 ```xml
 <Menu Name="context_menu">
     <Open>